Before debugging, have this ready:Documentation Index

 Common scenarios

-- Confirm the token starts with
+- If you must use legacy, confirm the token starts with

 Handoff runs but no ticket appears

-: ticket creation is disabled, or the contact has no email address for HubSpot to match.
-Fix:- Check with your OpenCX admin whether ticket creation is enabled for HubSpot.
+create-hubspot-ticket-from-sessionworkflow action on handoff. - Check with your OpenCX admin whether ticket creation is enabled for HubSpot.

 - Confirm the contact in the OpenCX session has an email address — HubSpot needs it to associate the ticket with a contact.